 Natalie and I have discovered that Taunton is truly interested in all children – not just the incredibly bright or sporty ones.
 It’s very egalitarian, both in its attitude to its pupils and in its parent base, and we’ve found this attitude permeates through Taunton School pupils.
 They really do understand that the more they put into life, inevitably, the more they get back.
 And we’ve discovered that both our boys really do have the most unbelievable opportunities to ‘put into’ their school careers.
 They’ve gone from a limited appreciation of the technical aspects of many sports to fully-fledged rugby, athletics, hockey, cricket, tennis and swimming aficionados.
 It’s been fantastic to watch them both develop such a love of sport.
 When we can, we do try and watch matches – though this is often difficult.
 However when we do we’re so impressed by the fact that Taunton regularly fields A, B, C and D teams.
 The mantra is that everyone should play competitive sport and have the opportunity to represent their school.

-As for the boarding aspect, our worries about how the boys might settle evaporated almost immediately.
-(Frequent postings have meant that they had both been to several schools and so we worried that it might take them a while to settle.)
-The boarding team at Thone are kind, caring and imaginative and the boarders seem to absolutely love being there.
+As for boarding, our worries about how the boys might settle evaporated almost immediately.
+(Frequent postings have meant that they had both been to several schools and so we worried it might take them a while to settle.)
+The boarding team is kind, caring and imaginative and the boarders seem to absolutely love being there.
 Recently, when we finally managed to track our eldest son down via the telephone to wish him a happy birthday, he promptly informed us that he ‘couldn’t talk right now’ as he was too busy playing ‘Capture the Flag.’
 That told us!

-As a Service family, we decided on Clifton for a variety of reasons.
-Of course, the school’s high reputation across the academic, sporting and pastoral disciplines was our paramount concern and Clifton holds its own against its west country competitors.
-Also, having a son and daughter with an age difference of two years, we clearly wanted a co-ed school that offered both preparatory and upper school on the same site in order to simplify the logistics.
+As a Service family, we decided on Clifton for many reasons.
+The school’s high reputation across the academic, sporting and pastoral disciplines was our paramount concern and Clifton holds its own against its West Country competitors.
+Also, having a son and daughter with an age difference of two years, we clearly wanted a co-ed school that offered preparatory and upper school on the same site to simplify logistics.
 Similarly, in the event that we are posted abroad in future, and with our nearest family being in Scotland, we wanted a school that was easy for national and international travel.
 With Bristol International Airport only 25 minutes away, Bristol railway station 10 minutes away and the M4/M5 15 minutes away, the school was certainly the best linked of the dozen or so West Country schools we looked at.

 Although we didn’t initially realise it would be a major factor, the healthy ratio of day to boarding students has been a major bonus – our children have as many friends who are day pupils as boarders.
-This has meant they are regularly invited for ‘sleepovers’ and now consider Bristol their home, something every Service family will recognise as important.
+So they are regularly invited for ‘sleepovers’ and now consider Bristol their home, something every Service family will recognise as important.